- Home

 ※The curriculum is subject to change.

-The first foreign language is selected from English, Chinese and Korean.
+The first foreign language is English, Chinese, and Korean.

 ||||